TL;DR

 Pricing

-QoQo offers a suite of user experience tools, including persona generation and journey mapping, for $7 per month.
-There’s also a 2-day free trial, so you can try before you buy.
+QoQo offers a suite of user experience tools, including persona generation and journey mapping, for $7 per month for one user.

 👥 Not sure where to start with user personas?